How central banks shape the global gold market

 - Promoting economic stability: Gold reserves can instill confidence in a country’s financial health, providing a foundation for monetary policy.

-Several factors have contributed to this renewed interest in gold:
+Several factors have driven this renewed interest.

 1. Geopolitical uncertainties